BludGeonT/EthosFederationList/IDEAS.md

-# Main EthosTools.ai -> Tehegram Supplemental Information and Ideas
+# Main EthosTools.ai -> Telegram Supplemental Information and Ideas

 thoughts about other things for other modules